tldr-pages/tldr/pages/windows/cipher.md

 # cipher

-> Encrypt or decrypt files on NTFS drives.
+> Display or alter the encryption of directories and files on NTFS volumes.
 > More information: <https://learn.microsoft.com/windows-server/administration/windows-commands/cipher>.

-- Encrypt a file or directory:
+- Display information about a specific encrypted file or directory:

+`cipher /c:{{path/to/file_or_directory}}`

+- [e]ncrypt a file or directory (files added later to the directory are also encrypted as the directory is marked):

 `cipher /e:{{path/to/file_or_directory}}`

-- Decrypt a file or directory:
+- [d]ecrypt a file or directory:

 `cipher /d:{{path/to/file_or_directory}}`